Impact of ISP

-Launched in 2016, the CTE Industry Scholars Program (ISP) supports CTE high school students in advancing their post-secondary education and career aspirations through valuable work-based learning activities.
+Launched in 2016, the Industry Scholars Program supports CTE and FRNYC high school students in advancing their post-secondary education and career aspirations through valuable work-based learning activities.

 Overall Internship Outcomes

-An estimated $3.15M in internship wages has been provided to NYC high school students providing them with income and increased savings.
-Since launching the CTE Industry Scholars Program (CTE ISP) in 2016, the program has provided high quality, industry aligned internships to 7,187 CTE high school students in New York City.
+Since launching the Industry Scholars Program (formerly CTE ISP), the program has provided high quality, industry aligned internships to over 7,187 high school students in New York City.
+An estimated $3.15M in internship wages has been provided to students preparing them with income and workplace readiness.
 Each year the program has increased the scale of students served by enhancing the program model and refining the processes, systems and technology used.

 Actual Performance vs. Goal